Skip to main content

 To add a card to Checkify:

-1. Go to the Billing tab in the Checkify Admin panel.
+1. Go to the Billing tab in the Checkify admin panel.

 2. Click Add payment method.